Konark Sun Temple: Location

+Architectural description

-The Konark Sun Temple was built in 1250 CE during the reign of the Eastern Ganga King Narsimhadeva-1 from stone in the form of a giant ornamented chariot dedicated to the Sun god, Surya.
+The Konark Sun Temple was built in 1250 CE during the reign of the Eastern Ganga King Narasingha Deva I from stone in the form of a giant ornamented chariot dedicated to the Sun god, Surya.
 In Hindu Vedic iconography Surya is represented as rising in the east and traveling rapidly across the sky in a chariot drawn by seven horses.
 He is described typically as a resplendent standing person holding a lotus flower in both his hands, riding the chariot marshaled by the charioteer Aruna.
-The seven horses are named after the seven meters of Sanskrit prosody: Gayatri, Brihati, Ushnih, Jagati, Trishtubha, Anushtubha, and Pankti.
+The seven horses are named after the seven meters of Sanskrit prosody: Gayatri, Brihati, Ushnih, Jagati, Trishtubh, Anushtubh, and Pankti.
 Typically seen flanking Surya are two females who represent the dawn goddesses, Usha and Pratyusha.
 The goddesses are shown to be shooting arrows, a symbol of their initiative in challenging the darkness.
 The architecture is also symbolic, with the chariot's twelve pairs of wheels corresponding to the 12 months of the Hindu calendar, each month paired into two cycles (Shukla and Krishna).

 The Konark temple presents this iconography on a grand scale.
 It has 24 elaborately carved stone wheels which are nearly 12 feet in diameter and are pulled by a set of seven horses.
 When viewed from inland during the dawn and sunrise, the chariot-shaped temple appears to emerge from the depths of the blue sea carrying the sun.

 The temple plan includes all the traditional elements of a Hindu temple set on a square plan.
 According to Kapila Vatsyayan, the ground plan, as well the layout of sculptures and reliefs, follow the square and circle geometry, forms found in Odisha temple design texts such as the Silpasarini.
 This mandala structure informs the plans of other Hindu temples in Odisha and elsewhere.

 The main temple at Konark, locally called the deul, no longer exists.
 It was surrounded by subsidiary shrines containing niches depicting Hindu deities, particularly Surya in many of his aspects.
 The deul was built on a high terrace.
 The temple was originally a complex consisting of the main sanctuary, called the rekha deul, or bada deul (lit. big sanctum).
 In front of it was the bhadra deul (lit. small sanctum), or jagamohana (lit. assembly hall of the people) (called a mandapa in other parts of India.).
 The attached platform was called the pida deul, which consisted of a square mandapa with a pyramidal roof.
 All of these structures were square at their core, and each was overlain with the pancharatha plan containing a variegated exterior.
 The central projection, called the raha, is more pronounced than the side projections, called kanika-paga, a style that aims for an interplay of sunlight and shade and adds to the visual appeal of the structure throughout the day.
 The design manual for this style is found in the Silpa Sastra of ancient Odisha.